Senseiswiss/Deliverable4-5-README.md/README.md

    ```

 4. **Database Setup**
-   Import the `findmymeal.sql` database file into MySQL.
+   Import the `findmymeal.sql` database file into PostgresSQL.

 5. **Start the Web Server**
    Launch the web server.